-The new goals, policies and development regulations of the SMP are designed to protect plants, animals, fish or marine life.
+The goals, policies and development regulations of the proposed SMP are designed to protect plants, animals, fish or marine life.

-Proposed measures to protect or conserve plants, animals, fish, or marine life are: The SMP is designed to protect or enhance shoreline buffer areas by utilizing mitigation sequencing, conserving existing vegetation and requiring planting of degraded buffer areas during review of proposed development within shoreline areas.
+Proposed measures to protect or conserve plants, animals, fish, or marine life are:

+The proposed SMP Update and Periodic Review is designed to protect or enhance shoreline buffer areas by utilizing mitigation sequencing, conserving existing vegetation and requiring planting of degraded buffer areas during review of proposed development within shoreline areas.
+The proposed SMP Update includes the most up to date guidance (2018) on wetland rating provided by the Washington State Department of Ecology.

 3. How would the proposal be likely to deplete energy or natural resources?

 The proposal is not likely to deplete energy or natural resources.

-Proposed measures to protect or conserve energy and natural resources are: No measures are proposed.
+Proposed measures to protect or conserve energy and natural resources are:

+No measures are proposed.